-"This is Europe" will be bringing you the personal stories of everyday Europeans whose lives are being transformed by cooperation across borders.
-To meet them, broadcaster Shahida Bari will take you in a journey across Europe, from the Baltic Sea to the Balearic Islands and beyond.
-You can already listen to the first episode of this brandnew podcast in all platforms by visiting its homepage here .
+"This is Europe" is bringing you the personal stories of everyday Europeans whose lives are being transformed by cooperation across borders.
+To meet them, broadcaster Shahida Bari will take you on a journey across Europe, from the Baltic Sea to the Balearic Islands and beyond.
+You can already listen to the first episode of this brand new podcast on all platforms by visiting its homepage here .

 You will hear how the Interreg community is creating a greener Europe.
 Shahidha Bari hops on her bike to take a tour of Steffen Nozon’s hometown of Rostock in northern Germany.
 Steffen, an avid cyclist, is a mobility manager transforming his local area into green, car-free ‘living streets’.

 Meeting local residents on her bike ride, Shahidha also hears from Stefanie Maack, Communication Officer for the Interreg Baltic Sea Region Programme, who explains that Rostock is just one of ten cities working together to reimagine transport networks in their respective communities.
 To meet the EU’s 2050 target of carbon neutrality, millions of homes need to be renovated to be greener, smarter and more energy efficient.
 Thanks to Interreg, small housing associations across the EU are working together to achieve this ambitious goal.
 To find out more, Shahidha speaks to Rutger Vrielink, manager of strategy and innovation at the Domijn housing association in Enschede, Netherlands.